 Coming back to the question if you still need a dedicated antivirus for your Windows machine, the answer is Yes!
 While sticking to the built-in security suite on Windows 11 is a good start, it is not at the same level as the advanced protection offered by third-party programs.
 You may have to make some upfront investment, but you can stay secure and save you a lot of trouble and money in the long run.

 Even better, you have free and paid options both.
 You can find many free-to-use antivirus programs for Windows from reliable brands like Avast or Bitdefender.
-While these are not feature-packed as the paid options, you get more features and control than what you can expect from Windows Security.
+While these are not as feature-packed as the paid options, you get more features and control than what you can expect from Windows Security.
 Depending on your budget and security needs, you can choose between free and paid antivirus options.